r-lib/devtools/README.md

 ## Package development tools

 All `devtools` functions accept a path as an argument, e.g. `load_all("path/to/path/mypkg")`.
-If you don't specify a path, `devtools` will look in the current working directory - this is recommend practice.
+If you don't specify a path, `devtools` will look in the current working directory - this is the recommended practice.

 Frequent development tasks: